GDUngureanu/small-steps/docs/components/README.md

 ## Local Development

-Components are compiled and hot‑reloaded via Vite.
+Components are compiled and hot\u2011reloaded via Vite.
 Run the application from the repository root:

 ```sh
 npm start